danwahl/danwahl.github.io/_drafts/agi-safety.md

 Alignment, or the idea that we want to make AGI that is deterministically bound to work in our interests, is an _interesting_ problem that grounds out in some very deep, open philosophical questions.
 But as the Slaughterbots video demonstrates, there are other, more fundamental issues that we would encounter even if we were handed a properly "aligned" AGI system tomorrow.

 One is that individual humans are not aligned with the interests of _humanity_.
-There is no academic institution, or benevolent dictator, or democratically elected government, or United Nations committee etc. that I would trust to wield the power that would come from having a real genie and infinite wishes.
+And there's no academic institution, or democratically elected government, or United Nations committee etc. that I would trust to do the right thing with a real genie and infinite wishes.
 (In fairness to the AGI Safety Fundamentals course, there was an entirely separate [governance track](https://www.eacambridge.org/ai-governance-curriculum) on this issue).

 This is in part because there's no clear consensus on what "doing the right thing" even means.
 Among moral philosophers, who have devoted their professional lives to pondering the problem, surveys indicate a [roughly even split](https://philpapers.org/surveys/results.pl) between between deontology, virtue ethics, consequentialism, and _other_ (and that's not to even mention our political and religious differences).

 Even worse, individual humans aren't even aligned with _themselves_.
-How can I expect someone else to direct an AGI to perform an action that benefits everyone when I'm not even sure which actions _I_ should take to benefit _me_?
+How can I expect someone else to direct an AGI to perform an action that benefits everyone when _I'm_ often wrong about which actions benefit _me_?

 I should admit that my "secret" hope is that, against all odds (a  Yudowskian "miracle"), the AGI that we eventually create will simply do Utilitarian thing, and maximize the happiness (and minimize the suffering) of all sentient beings, _regardless of what we ask of it_ (maybe this _is_ what people mean by "alignment"?).
-But although I have no idea how to model this probability, there are reasons to suspect it might be depressingly low.
+But even though I have no idea how to model this probability, there are reasons to suspect it might be depressingly low.

 # 3. Orthogonality skepticism